Deirdre Barlow: Background

 Deirdre was played by actress Anne Kirkbride from 1972 to 2014.
 Originally named Deirdre Hunt, her character's earliest screen appearances were as "a young 17 year old 'dolly bird', someone that liked a bit of fun".
 The character made an initial one-off appearance in episode 1236 on 20 November that year.
 The producers and writers were convinced that the character had more mileage and Kirkbride returned for a couple of appearances from episode 1272 on 26 March 1973 and as a contracted regular from episode 1288 on 21 May 1973.

-Deirdre's trademarks included a gravelly, scratchy voice (intensifying due to actress Kirkbride's real-life chain smoking) and very big glasses.
-She wore the same style of glasses for almost 30 years, before Dev Alahan crushed them with a box when she put them down for a second.
+Deirdre's trademarks included a gravelly, scratchy voice (intensified by actress Kirkbride's real-life chain smoking) and big glasses.
+She wore the same style of glasses for almost thirty years, before Dev Alahan crushed them with a box when she put them down for a second.
 Later, the frames were much smaller, and Kirkbride herself did not wear glasses away from the role, opting for contact lenses.
 The large glasses made a comedic reappearance when character Claire Peacock (Julia Haworth), who bore an uncanny resemblance to the young Deirdre, was also to wear the same style of spectacles.